 The Executive Officers of Skyline Commercial REIT do not receive direct salary compensation from the REIT.
-Rather, Skyline Commercial Real Estate GP Inc., as General Partner of the Trust, has a 20% deferred interest in the properties of the Trust's subsidiary ("GP Sharing").
+Rather, Skyline Commercial Real Estate GP Inc., as General Partner of Skyline Commercial Real Estate Partnership ("SCRELP", the "Limited Partnership" or the "LP"), has a 20% deferred interest in the properties of the Trust's subsidiary ("GP Sharing").
 Additionally, the Executive Officers receive compensation from the management companies to the REIT and Limited Partnership ("Management Services").